isemenkov/libpasc-algorithms/README.md

 libPasC-Algorithms
 ==========
 libPasC-Algorithms is object pascal library of common data structures and algorithms.
-Library rewritten from [c-algorithms](https://github.com/fragglet/c-algorithms) repository.
+Library rewritten from [c-algorithms](https://github.com/fragglet/c-algorithms) repository and other sources.

 ##### TArrayList